Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Clustering

  Reads are clustered using [LACA](https://github.com/yanhui09/laca).
 This step can be time consuming, depending on how large your read set is. `LACA` requires all of the reads copied into a specific file structure.
 The `laca_setup.sh` script will generate a slurm script to move all files, and will submit the script if the `-r` flag is used.
-The setup script will also generate the `LACA` config file.
+Some modifications had to be made to laca, these changes are in the `laca_changes` directory and will be automatically applied by the laca setup script.
+Finally, the setup script will generate the `LACA` config file.
 This config file needs to be manually checked to ensure its correct.
 Once you have checked it, you can manually submit the `laca_run.sh` slurm script.

  If the clustering fails or times out you can resubmit the `laca_run.sh` slurm and it will resume where it left off.